 5. Asheville, NC

 Asheville, North Carolina, is no longer a secret.
 This eclectic mountain town, located in the foothills of the Blue Ridge Mountains, has long attracted visitors to the famous Biltmore Estate.
 But a boom in breweries has craft beer enthusiasts coming to this mountain town in droves.
 And if you like beer, you’ll be happy to know the breweries are kid-friendly, too!
-Other kid-friendly activities in the area include ziplining, hiking, whitewater rafting, and visits to the Aquarium Shark Lab by Team ECCO.
+Other kid-friendly activities in the area include ziplining, hiking at Chimney Rock State Park, whitewater rafting, and visits to the Aquarium Shark Lab by Team ECCO.

 Recommended Hotel: Haywood Park Hotel